 Use a personalized hook

 Even with the best personalization, your email can still go unread if you cannot hook your recipient immediately.
-Site editors and content managers receive dozens of outreach emails per day and using a personalized hook will help you stand out in the sea of pitches.
+Personalizing it from your side will mean adding your branding to the email, and creating an email signature with a brand logo design and specific colors.
 Some ways you can personalize the hook of your email include:

 - Use FOMO: A great way to hook your recipient immediately is to use FOMO.
 You can do this by mentioning how much traffic they might be missing out on for a keyword, mentioning how they haven’t covered an emerging trend, etc. This will help capture their attention and continue to read on further in your email.